 Here’s how to delete Safari bookmarks:

-- Right-click on each bookmark and hit Delete.
+3. Right-click on each bookmark and hit “Delete.”

 Here’s how to delete Safari plugins:

-- Drag the plug-ins to the trash can.
+- Highlight and drag the plug-ins to the trash can.

 In some cases, the browser hijacker will be installed on your system as an app, rather than a browser extension or add-on.
 You will need to uninstall it as you would other programs:

-- Click on the Windows logo in the bottom left corner of the screen.
+- Click on the Windows logo in the taskbar at the bottom of the screen.

 - Type Control Panel in the search bar.

-By following the below steps, you can see all of the applications on your Mac, including those that are hidden that run in the background.
+By following the below steps, you can see all of the applications on your Mac, including those that are hidden and run in the background.

 - Click on the Apple icon in the top left corner of the screen.

-- Using Last Modified, arrange the applications to show those most recently modified.
+6. Click the Last Modified column heading to arrange the applications to show those most recently modified.

-- Proceed to uninstall any unknown applications by going to Finder>Applications and dragging the relevant program to the trash on the far right end of the dock.
+7. Proceed to uninstall any unknown applications by going to Finder -> Applications and dragging the relevant program to the trash on the far right end of the dock.

 Browser hijackers: FAQs